scalar-labs/scalardl-node-client-sdk/README.md

 ### Register the certificate
 When you have a clientService instance.
-Use the registerCertificate function to register your certificate on the Scalar DL network.
+Use the `registerCertificate` function to register a certificate on the Scalar DL network.
 ```
 const response = await clientService.registerCertificate();
 const status = response.getStatus();